ANDY Price Hits $0.0001 on Top Exchanges (ANDY)

-ANDY (ANDY) traded 21.9% higher against the US dollar during the 24 hour period ending at 18:00 PM Eastern on October 4th.
-ANDY has a market capitalization of $140.23 million and $3.24 million worth of ANDY was traded on exchanges in the last 24 hours.
-During the last seven days, ANDY has traded 20.3% lower against the US dollar.
-One ANDY token can currently be bought for approximately $0.0001 or 0.00000000 BTC on major exchanges.
+ANDY (ANDY) traded down 1.5% against the U.S. dollar during the 1-day period ending at 19:00 PM E.T. on October 6th.
+Over the last seven days, ANDY has traded 20.2% lower against the U.S. dollar.
+One ANDY token can currently be bought for about $0.0001 or 0.00000000 BTC on popular exchanges.
+ANDY has a total market cap of $134.97 million and approximately $2.40 million worth of ANDY was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.